Mobile Sessions

 Kellee Van Bruggen, Bicycle and Pedestrian Coordinator, City of Arvada

 Denver is all about e-bikes.
-Join this mobile session to learn how Denver and Colorado are working to shift trips away from fossil fuels and fostered a bike boom with e-bike rebates and biking cash incentives.
+Join this mobile session to learn how Denver is working to shift trips away from fossil fuels and fostered a e-bike boom.
+On this tour you’ll see and hear about e-bike libraries, e-bike rebates, e-bikes for business, and biking cash incentives.

 Session led by: